BigFlexLiu/BigFlexLiu/README.md

 Current project:

-Ripple: Python
+Ripple:
-- A pixel animation generator using rippling of color drops across the canvas
+- A sandbox of rippling of color drops across the canvas